Origin of Anomalous Size Effects in Ferroelectric Hafnia Thin Films

 where $U(\lambda)$, $\Omega(\lambda)$, $P_{\rm s}(\lambda)$, $\mathcal{E}_{\rm d}(\lambda)$, and $\chi_{\rm e}(\lambda)$ are, respectively, the total energy per unit cell, the unit-cell volume, the spontaneous polarization, the depolarization field, and the electronic susceptibility at the configuration of ferroelectric distortion $\lambda$; $\epsilon_0$ is the electric permittivity of free space.
 Imposing the vanishing displacement field under OCBC, $D = \epsilon_0 \left[ 1+\chi_{\rm e}(\lambda) \right]\mathcal{E}_{\rm d}(\lambda) + P_{\rm s}(\lambda) = 0$, yields the depolarization field $\mathcal{E}_{\rm d}(\lambda) = -P_{\rm s}(\lambda) / \epsilon_0\left[1+\chi_{\rm e}(\lambda)\right]$.
 Substituting this back into the free energy expression gives:

 where the second term is the depolarization energy penalty.

+To construct the free-energy profiles, $U(\lambda)$, $\Omega(\lambda)$, $P_{\rm s}(\lambda)$, and $\chi_{\rm e}(\lambda)$ are obtained from DFT calculations along a continuous ferroelectric distortion path connecting the paraelectric $P4_2/nmc$ phase and the ferroelectric $Pca2_1$ phase.
+These quantities are then directly used in Eq.~\ref{eq5} to evaluate the orientation-dependent free energy landscapes.
 Figure~\ref{fig4}a shows the free energy of HfO$_2$ as a function of ferroelectric distortion $\lambda$.
+For bulk HfO$_2$, the free energy reduces to $F(\lambda)=U(\lambda)$, since no depolarization contribution is present.
 For HfO$_2$(001) films, the polarization is purely out-of-plane, maximizing the depolarization energy penalty.
 This penalty completely overwhelms the intrinsic double-well potential with a well depth of 27 meV/atom, stabilizing the nonpolar phase as the ground state.
 This agrees with previous theoretical studies, which found that relaxed HfO$_2$(001) stoichiometric slabs adopt either a nonpolar $P2_1/c$-like structure~\cite{Acosta23p124401} or an antipolar $Pbcn$ phase~\cite{Lv25p084407}.
 In contrast, for the (111) orientation, only the [111] component of $P_{\rm s}$ contributes to the depolarization energy.
 The resulting free energy of HfO$_2$(111) films under OCBC exhibits a shallower, yet still distinct, double-well potential that preserves the ferroelectric ground state.

 To test the generality of this principle, we apply the same analysis to the prototypical soft-mode ferroelectric, PbTiO$_3$ (Fig.~\ref{fig4}b).
 As expected, the model predicts that a PbTiO$_3$(001) film becomes nonpolar under OCBC.
 However, for a PbTiO$_3$(111) film, the reduced depolarization penalty is predicted to allow for a stable polarized ground state.
-We confirmed this prediction by performing direct DFT calculations on a PbO$_3$-terminated PbTiO$_3$(111) slab of 0.9 nm, which indeed relaxes to a structure with robust out-of-plane polar displacements (Fig.~S6).
+We confirmed this prediction by performing direct DFT calculations on a PbO$_3$-terminated PbTiO$_3$(111) slab of 0.9 nm, which indeed relaxes to a structure with robust out-of-plane polar displacements (Fig.~S8).
 These results strongly suggest that orientation engineering is a viable strategy for realizing hyperferroelectricity.
+More generally, previous studies have demonstrated that surface orientation can strongly modify ferroelectric and piezoelectric responses~\cite{Raeliarijaona14p054105,Yang24p95}.
 By selecting a crystallographic orientation that reduces out-of-plane polarization, ferroelectric thin films can retain polarization without screening electrodes, effectively eliminating the critical thickness limit.